Pretendprof/EyeTrackingDataCollectionExample/readme.md

 * [License](#license)

 ## General Information
-- This project was developed for data collection in our lab and to demonstrate how to think about eye-tracking using consumer and entertainment focused hardware/software systems for human subjects data collection.
-It will almost certainly be obsolete before anyone uses it, but hopefully the some of the basics and approaches will make future research and development easier for researchers.
-My own process and frustrations
+- This project was developed for data collection at the Interaction Lab, University of Skövde, Sweden.
+It also demonstrates how to think about eye-tracking for human subjects research using consumer and entertainment focused hardware/software systems.
+We hope that the approaches implemented here will make future research and development easier.

 ## Technologies Used
-- Unity (original data collected on 2018.4, tested on 2019.4 and seemed to work)
+- Unity (original data collected on 2018.4, tested on 2019.4.
+Later versions of Unity will require adjustments of the code provided here as it is not compatible with XR manager)
 - HTC Vive Pro Eye
 - SRanipal v.
 1.3.3 (download from HTC)
 - OpenVR (included)